Stay up-to-date in pulmonary and critical care. No spam.

 |PICCs||Small abd/pelvis drains||Root canals||PEG,nephrostomy tube exchange|

-Procedures With High Bleeding Risk: Interrupting Anticoagulation Advised
+Procedures With High Bleeding Risk: Experts Advise Interrupting Anticoagulation

 More-invasive surgeries and procedures are expected to cause serious bleeding in >1.5% of people taking anticoagulation therapy.
 Anticoagulation should be interrupted for these procedures, as well as those in body areas vulnerable to injury (e.g., spinal cord).
 Patients at high risk for clotting with anticoagulation interruptions should be considered for "bridging therapy" with heparin.
-This is not a complete list.
+This is not an exhaustive or authoritative list.

 |Lumbar puncture||Chest tube plcmt||Arterial puncture||Spinal/epidural anesthesia|